ilikecoding-197/todolist/README.md

     sudo make install
     ```

-    After installation, you can run the program using the command `todolist`.
+    After installation, you can run the program using the command [todolist](http://_vscodecontentref_/2).

 ## Adding Code Files to Build
 To add new code files to the build, follow these steps: